 Explore how high-energy astrophysics plays a key role in understanding the hot and violent nature of the universe.
 It will take you on journeys through our own galaxy, revealing the hidden characteristics of neutron stars, supernova remnants, stars, like our Sun, and very hot gas, which emit copious amounts of high-energy radiation that can be detected by astronomical instruments in space and on the ground.

-Edge of Darkness – Grades 5 and up
+Stars of the Pharaohs – Grades 5 and up

 The Sun, Our Living Star – Grades 6 and up